mleonardallen/CarND-Behavioral-Cloning/README.md

 ## Data Collection

+Before running in autonomous mode we need to collect training data.

 ![Data Collection through Udacity Simulator](./images/data-collection.png)

 To begin recorded data includes driving normally around the track a few times.
 However, it is also helpful to record recovery data, where recording starts when you are turning away from the edge back to the center.